unity-sds/app-pack-generator/README.md

 Refer to `query.py` (https://repo.dit.maap-project.org/max.zhan/app-pack-generator/-/blob/main/query.py) for an example of how to use Python to send this payload.
 You can also use cURL to send this POST request.

-You can use the following JSON schema to validate your payload:
+You can use the following [JSON schema](https://json-schema.org/) to validate your payload (refer to the property descriptions for the meaning/usage of each parameter):
 ```json
 {
     "type": "object",